We Are Living Links

 the Future?

-Each month, we spotlight a Living Links speaker and the story that drives them to honor their family’s legacy with others.
-Let it move you to uncover, embrace, and share your own family’s story—so together, we can carry forward the lessons of the Holocaust for generations who will never hear a survivor’s voice firsthand.
+Each month, we spotlight a Living Links speaker and the story that drives them to share their family’s legacy with others.
+Together, we can carry forward testimony to generations who will never hear a survivor’s voice firsthand and inspire them to learn from the lessons of the Holocaust.

 Your Voice.
 Your Impact.